acc8226/acc8226-tech-blog/README.md

 ## Copyright notice

-Due to the large number of articles, if there are inappropriate references to publications, web site caused by infringement, please contact me immediately Mailto: ACC8226@QQ.
-Com.
+Due to the large number of articles, if there are inappropriate references to publications, web site caused by infringement, please contact me immediately mailto: acc8226@qq.com.
 The source of individual reproduction should be indicated.
 Commercial reproduction is prohibited without my consent.

 ## Blog building steps